fogus/spiel/pyramidenspiel/quux/README.markdown

 ![todo](https://raw.githubusercontent.com/fogus/spiel/master/graphics/todo.jpg)

 One player is assigned a row of three cells to be their "home row" while the other player gets the row on the opposite end.
-Now, place the die between the two players, in the centef square of the 3x3 grid, with the 1 facing up.
+Now, place the die between the two players, in the centef square of the 3x3 grid, with the atomic symbol facing up.
 Once setup, the game can begin.

 Goal
 ====